UPDATED: August 2023.

 Stepabroad is a proud partner of the Government of Canada and has been recognized as an organization that provides support services to Canadians wanting to work abroad under International Experience Canada.

-No, you don’t have to.
-Every Canadian that meets the eligibility requirements is able to do a working holiday on their own.
 It can be tricky navigating the steps of getting your new life set up if you’ve never worked abroad before.
 That’s where we can help.
-Stepabroad’s working holiday programs provide our participants with tons of support getting their visa, job and accommodation sorted.
+Stepabroad’s working holiday programs provide our participants complete support getting their visa, job and accommodation (plus tons more!) sorted.

 Our work and travel advisors assist with: